port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/examples/Argo Workflows/trigger-an-argo-workflow.md

 :::
   <b> Here is how to do so:</b>
-  1. The image below shows two ways of ingesting data to Argo Workflow catalog, in this example we will choose the `Manually add Argo Workflow` option
+  1. The image below shows two ways of ingesting data to Argo Workflow catalog.
+In this example, we will choose the `Manually add Argo Workflow` option

     ![Manually add argo workflow](/img/self-service-actions/setup-backend/webhook/port-agent/examples/create-argo-workflow-image-1.png)